OpenTranslationBible/open-bible/en-GB/36.Zephaniah/md/zephaniah-03.md

 ## Zephaniah 3:14

-> Shout for joy, daughter of Zion!
+> Sing for joy, daughter of Zion!
 > Shout in triumph, Israel!
-> Rejoice and triumph with all your heart,
+> Rejoice and exult with all your heart,
 > Daughter of Jerusalem!

 ## Zephaniah 3:15

-> The Lord has taken away His judgments against you,
+> The Lord has lifted His judgments against you,
-> He has cleared away your enemies.
+> He has driven away your enemies.
 > The King of Israel, the Lord, is in your midst;
 > You will no longer fear disaster.